alibaba/GraphScope/docs/analytics_engine.rst

 .. code:: python

-    @graphscope.analytical.udf.pie
+    from graphscope.analytical.udf import pie
+    from graphscope.framework.app import AppAssets

+    @pie
     class YourAlgorithm(AppAssets):
         @staticmethod
-        def Initialize(context, frag):
+        def Init(frag, context):
             pass

         @staticmethod
-        def PEval(context, frag):
+        def PEval(frag, context):
             pass

         @staticmethod
-        def IncEval(context, frag):
+        def IncEval(frag, context):
             pass

-As shown in the code, users need to implement a class decorated with `@graphscope.analytical.udf.pie` and provides three sequential graph functions.
+As shown in the code, users need to implement a class decorated with `@pie` and provides three sequential graph functions.
-In the class, the `Initialize` is a function to set the initial status. `PEval` is a sequential method for partial evaluation, and `IncEval` is a sequential function for incremental evaluation over the partitioned fragment.
+In the class, the `Init` is a function to set the initial status. `PEval` is a sequential method for partial evaluation, and `IncEval` is a sequential function for incremental evaluation over the partitioned fragment.
 The full API of fragment can be found in :ref:`Cython SDK API`.